tlikonen/cl-just-getopt-parser/README.md

 makes sense when short and long option represent the same meaning.
 See the `:help` keyword symbol above.
 All options must have unique `option-name` though.

+If `option-specification` argument is not in correct form an error of type `invalid-option-specification` is signaled.

 If function's key argument `options-everywhere` is nil (the default) the option parsing stops when the first non-option argument is found.
 Rest